 - To analyse your personal information to ensure that our communications are relevant to you.

 The above examples are on the basis that the processing will not be done if it harms your rights and interests as an individual, or if you tell us that you’d like us to stop.
-You can do this at any time by visiting our Communication Preference Centre on our website www.caninepartners.org.uk/keepintouch, or phone on 01730 716010, or by writing to us at the address above.
+You can do this by calling us on 01730 716010.

-In order to communicate with you more effectively, better understand your preferences and ability to support our work, we may analyse your data.
+In order to communicate with you more effectively, better understand your preferences and ability to support our work, we may update, profile or analyse the personal data we hold about you.

 We like to find out about your personal motivation for supporting Canine Partners and your experiences as a supporter.
 This helps us to give you the information about products and services most relevant to you.
-In some instances, we may carry out research and/or analysis of the personal information that you have provided to us and add publicly available information (such as public records or social media) to help us tailor our communications to you.
-We do this to create a fuller picture of our supporters, to improve our service and to manage our contact with you in an appropriate and cost-effective way.
-This information could include things like your interests, preferences and the level of any potential donations.
+In some instances, we may carry out research or analysis of the personal information that you have provided to us, including your preferences & interests, your patterns of support, your geographic location, and potential future level of support.
+We may add publicly available information (such as public records) and we may use your information in an aggregated format to help us understand the profile of supporters, like you so that we can target our communications more effectively and use our resources cost effectively.
+Data Aggregation is any process in which information is gathered and expressed in a summary form, for purposes such as statistical analysis.

 To help us communicate the work we are doing and provide these services we use trusted service providers such as mailing houses to fulfil the posting of marketing materials.